mlangbehn/app-modernization-helm-lab-iks/README.md

 ### Step 4: Configure Helm to serve up the repo via HTTP

 1. In your terminal window type the following command, to start the local test Helm repository substituting for [PORT_NUMBER].
 If you're using a web based terminal as part of an IBM instructor led workshop, use a port number derived from your username so it will be unique and not conflict with other users.
-The pattern is `9 + USER_NUMBER`.
-For example if your username is ``user023`` use port ``9023``, if your username is ``user009`` use port ``9009`` and so on.
+The pattern is `90 + USER_NUMBER`.
+For example if your username is ``user23`` use port ``9023``, if your username is ``user09`` use port ``9009`` and so on.
 If you're using a terminal on your own machine use any free port number.

     ```
     helm serve --address 127.0.0.1:[PORT_NUMBER] &
     ```

+    Then press enter.

 2. In your terminal window type the following command.
 Verify that the contents of *index.yaml* are returned and it contains the chart archive you just added.
 Use the same port number you used in the previous instruction.